Finlandia hymn: English language uses

-Other words commonly set to the tune include some Christian hymns.
-Among those in widespread use across English-speaking denominations are "Be still, my soul" and "We rest on Thee, our shield and our defender".
+Many other Christian hymns are set to the tune, among those in widespread use across English-speaking denominations are "Be still, my soul" and "We rest on Thee, our shield and our defender".

 "Be still, my soul"

 The Christian hymn "Be still, my soul", written in German ("Stille mein Wille, dein Jesus hilft siegen") in 1752 by the Lutheran hymnwriter Catharina von Schlegel (1697–1777) and translated into English in 1855 by Jane Laurie Borthwick (1813–1897), is usually sung to this tune.
 It begins:

 Be still, my soul, the Lord is on thy side;

 Bear patiently the cross of grief or pain.

 Leave to thy God to order and provide;

 In every change He faithful will remain.